mattcanty/blog/content/blog/2020-10-29-my-new-desktop/index.md

 I've found one thing particularly annoying compared to Mac.

-On a Mac there is the hand `cmd` button.
+On a Mac there is the handy `cmd` button.
 With this button I can do copy & paste commands in the terminal.
 Perhaps someone can tell me how to do this on Raspian.
 I've always also liked `pbcopy` which is useful for seamlessly sending piped output to the clipboard on Mac.